Apeldoorn De Maten railway station

 Apeldoorn De Maten is a railway station located in Apeldoorn, Netherlands.
 The station was opened on 10 December 2006 and is located on the Amsterdam–Zutphen railway between Apeldoorn and Zutphen.
 The services are operated by Arriva.

 History

-The station was opened on 10 December 2006.
+The station was opened on 10 December 2006.It was constructed and opened at the same time as the stations Apeldoorn Osseveld, Twello and Voorst-Empe.

+Arriva began operating trains at this station on 9 December 2012, after RegioNS lost the service tender to Arriva.